RebornBeat/Hearth/README.md

 ## 13. Harness registration

-Register harnesses around Hearth, and harnesses into Hearth, from config — including the capability declaration that makes every comparison honest:
+Register harnesses around Hearth, and harnesses into Hearth, from config — including the capability declaration that makes every comparison honest, and the traversal strategy that shapes how context is navigated:

 ```yaml
 # hearth.config.yaml